Am I required to quarantine after travel/when arriving in the U.S./at TTU?

 Can I take classes online from my home country if I cannot enter the U.S.?

 We realize that not all Red Raiders are able to join us on the main campus at this time due to pandemic related issues.
-The online course options are a great alternative for the Fall 2021 term.
+The online course options are a great alternative for the Spring 2022 term.

 Step 1: Once you make the decision to study online, simply contact your TTU International Undergraduate Admissions Counselor.
 They will update your admissions information in our system to reflect this change and you will then be considered an online student for the upcoming semester.
 Please do so ASAP!